observablehq/framework/examples/loader-canvas-to-png/src/index.md

 Here’s a Node.js data loader that creates a canvas map using d3, and then returns the map as a PNG file to standard out.

-This pattern could be used to render maps that require with a large amount of data as lightweight static files.
+This pattern can be used to render maps that require with a large amount of data as lightweight static files.

 ```js run=false
 import * as canvas from 'canvas';